HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/cluster/enter-hpovclusternodemaintenancemode.md

 After the maintenance operation on the cluster member completes, you must release it from maintenance mode to resume hosting the shared workload.

+{% hint style="info" %}
+Minimum required privileges: Infrastructure administrator,
+{% endhint %}
-Privileges: Infrastructure administrator, Server administrator, Server Profile administrator, Server Profile architect, or Server Profile operator
+ Server administrator, Server Profile administrator, Server Profile architect, or Server Profile operator
 ## Examples

 ###  Example 1